niazroky/CUPPC-WEBSITE/README.md

 - **User Authentication:** Allows students and teachers to register and log in securely.
 - **Exam Registration:** Students can register for exams by filling out a form.
 - **Downloadable Registration Details**: Generates downloadable HTML documents with registration information.
-- **Dashboard for Teachers** Interactive dashboard for the teachers to see the registration summary and many more.
+- **Dashboard for Teachers:** Interactive dashboard for the teachers to see the registration summary and many more.

 ## Project Structure